ember-learn/guides-source/guides/release/services/index.md

 }
 ```

-but to wire up `VanillaClass` to work with `@service`, you'll need to implement a ceramony:
+And then to wire up `VanillaClass` to work with `@service`, you'll need to implement a ceremony:

 ```javascript {data-filename=app/components/cart-content/index.js}
 import { VanillaClass } from './vanilla-class';